PortableFox/diecast/README.md

 # diecast
-A framework for generating and using custom dice
+A generalized framework for defining and using arbitrarily complex dice